kibs-tech/kibs-tech.github.io/access-upgrade.md

 - Databases become corrupt over time
 - Databases slow down over time
-- Windows 10 does not support older versions of Access which can lead to strange behavior and frustrating intermittent problems.
+- Windows 10 does not support older versions of Access which can lead to strange behavior and frustrating intermittent problems and crashes.
 - It's a security risk.
 Your unsupported database cannot be updated with the latest security patches which leaves it very vulnerable to attack.
 - It will make your Access database fit for the future and keep it running for many more years.
 - Once you've upgraded you will have further options to modernise your setup.
-For example you could make the data securely available to tablets, mobile and web apps.
+For example you could make the data securely available to tablets, mobile and web apps opening up new revenue streams.
 This is another service that I offer (Further reading: [Microsoft Access and the Cloud](/articles/microsoft-access-and-the-cloud) ).

 ## Upgrading it yourself